-I am one of those mums who believes in routine.
-I’m not terribly strict with it, but I believe children thrive with a bit of structure to their day.
+I am one of those mums who believe in routine.
+I’m not strict with it, but I believe children thrive with a bit of structure to their day.
 This is why we have put a particular routine in place to help my two CODAs feel safe and comfortable when it comes to going to sleep.

 Here are my tips for establishing a bedtime routine for CODA (deaf too) children: